Nelitarnia/WO3U-speedrun-guide/character-notes.md

 As a side note, the forward zip of his air special is not impacted by angle, which allows him to be a solid infinite jumper even while angled.

+### Average sloped floor clip

+Hanzo Hattori is able to breach some sloped floor with his air special which allows him to do a controllable forward zip.
+However, it's difficult to stay out of bounds afterwards because the air special also gives him a lot of height and usually pushes him back up above ground level.
+He needs very steep angled floor (or to save & reload mid-attack) for this to work.

+Alternatively, his true musou makes him zip around at a high enough velocity that he can clip sloped floor.
+To have the right angle, turn Hanzo Hattori so that he is facing away from the direction you want to clip.
+Clipping through something like the staircases in Nanzhong is easy, but I couldn't get this to work on smaller staircases in Anegawa.
+This tactic might be a bit too uncontrollable for precision clips, or perhaps it just needs a better setup.

 ### Unique clone power

 Hanzo Hattori can create two clones of himself using C5 or true musou.
 These clones are controlled with the same input as the playable character, although their movement does have a few additional limitations.
 The clones cannot block, double jump, use special moves, turn while attacking or create additional clones with C5.
 They also disappear after you wait around 10-15 seconds, or even sooner if you switch characters, try to get on horse or the true musou finishing move is about to start.

 The clones have the same Speed as Hanzo Hattori.
 Attack speed as influenced by Agility, Precision and Potency is copied to the clones too, but many other weapon properties (like Multi, Typhoon, etc.) don't seem to work on the clones.
-If Hanzo Hattori is angled or "soul split", the created clones will be likewise.
+If Hanzo Hattori is angled or "soul split", the created clones will be likewise glitched.

-For some reason switching characters while not neutral (i.e. if you are jumping, on horse, etc.) allows you to switch characters without the clones disappearing.
-The clones will always disappear if you try to switch characters back to Hanzo Hattori from any other character, even if you are in air, water, ladder, etc.

 Besides increasing Hanzo Hattori's immediate combat power, the clones have two other potentially quite powerful utility in speedruns.
 First is that the clones can be separated to cover a larger range with their attacks.
 It should even be possible to defeat officers from a great distance away with a separated clone, which could save navigation time.

 Second is that with a precise positioning, it's possible to spawn clones through thin walls like garrison gates.
-Using C5 for it requires precise positioning, but it seems quite easy if you activate true musou instead.
+Using C5 for this requires precise positioning, but it seems quite easy if you activate true musou instead.
 This is likely quite a powerful way to attack enemies through walls, but its exact maximum range and overall effectiveness are still yet to be estimated.
-It's difficult to hit enemies without any visibility at a distance using Hanzo Hattori'c basic moveset which has a limited range and a lot of criss-cross movement.
+After all, it's difficult to hit enemies without any visibility at a distance using Hanzo Hattori's basic moveset which has a limited range and a lot of criss-cross movement.

 Other observations regarding clones:

+- For some reason switching characters while not neutral (i.e. if you are jumping, on horse, etc.) allows you to switch characters without the clones disappearing, allowing other characters to benefit from their presence as well.
+You cannot switch back to Hanzo Hattori without the clones disappearing, though.

-• The clones each have their own unique musou bar which is a copy of Hanzo Hattori's musou bar upon the moment of creation.
+- The clones each have their own unique musou bar which is a copy of Hanzo Hattori's musou bar upon the moment of creation.
 If they have a full bar, they can do a musou attack, but they can never enter true musou even if you're low on health or have Verity on your weapon.

-• You can make a clone get on a ladder.
+- You can make a clone get on a ladder.
 Clones have no collision while they're on the ladder, and any input just makes them drop down.
 This same input doesn't seem to work for mounting a horse or a war machine with a clone.

-• Normally clones disappear when you mount a horse or a war machine, but if you did the character switch trick first, they will stay around instead.
+- Normally clones disappear when you mount a horse or a war machine, but this limitation is removed after doing the character switch trick.
 It seems you can't control the clones at all while mounted, though.

-* If you try to create clones with a true musou that is also a double musou, no clones become created.
+- If you try to create clones with a true musou that is also a double musou, no clones become created.

-• Clones created during TTA will have a golden glow on them.
+- Clones created during TTA will have a golden glow on them.
 The glow doesn't end even after TTA ends, they just stay golden until vanishing.

-• I tried using some of the other characters' different specials (like Xiahou Ba's speed buff) while the clones are on the field just to see if there would be an interaction, but so far I didn't notice any.
+- I tried using some of the other characters' different specials (like Xiahou Ba's speed buff) while the clones are on the field just to see if there would be an interaction, but so far I didn't notice any.
 The NPC characters generated by the special attacks of Kyubi, Sun Wukong and Yueying remain separate from Hanzo's clones.

-### Average sloped floor clip

-Hanzo Hattori is able to breach some sloped floor with his air special which allows him to do a controllable forward zip.
-However, it's difficult to stay out of bounds afterwards because the air special also gives him a lot of height and usually pushes him back up above ground level.
-He needs very steep angled floor (or to save & reload mid-attack) for this to work.

-Alternatively, his true musou makes him zip around at a high enough velocity that he can clip sloped floor.
-To have the right angle, turn Hanzo Hattori so that he is facing away from the direction you want to clip.
-Clipping through something like the staircases in Nanzhong is easy, but I couldn't get this to work on smaller staircases in Anegawa.
-This tactic might be a bit too uncontrollable for precision clips, or perhaps it just needs a better setup.

 ## Shuten Doji